-Due to the importance of tax compliance to the dilemma regarding voluntary compliance, given that this is one of the areas in which many people can disobey.
-We are working now a combined mega-meta-analysis of the association between tax morale and actual tax behavior.
-These findings shed light on the intention-behavior gap, enabling researchers and policymakers to better comprehend tax morale's influence on tax compliance.
+Tax compliance is crucial, especially in the context of voluntary compliance, as it is an area where many people may choose to disobey.
+We are currently conducting a combined mega-meta-analysis to investigate the relationship between tax morale and actual tax behavior.
+These findings can illuminate the gap between intention and behavior, which enables researchers and policymakers to have a better understanding of how tax morale affects tax compliance.

-Since reducing tax evasion is a primary objective of tax authorities, significant emphasis has been placed on understanding the factors that influence this behavior.
-In recent decades, substantial attention has been focused on investigating "tax morale"—the intrinsic motivation to pay taxes—as a crucial determinant.
-Numerous studies corroborate the association between higher tax morale and enhanced tax compliance.
-However, a significant portion of this evidence relies on measures of intentions to comply rather than real compliance behaviors.
-Although some studies suggest that subjective norms are associated with actual tax evasion, more research is needed to establish a clear link between these two factors, other studies present less clear-cut results.
-In general, the complex interplay between tax morale and tax compliance behavior is shaped by a range of contextual factors, resulting in varied outcomes.
-Thus, we conducted a combined mega-meta-analysis of the association between tax morale and actual tax behavior.
-These findings will shed light on the intention-behavior gap, enabling researchers and policymakers better to comprehend tax morale's influence on tax compliance.
-Another study on tax morale reversed the classical causality, usually examined in such study and examined the effect of tax dilemmas on tax morale rather than the other way around.
-It placed young adults with limited taxation experience in a simulation where their attitudes towards taxes are determined and how those attitudes shape their decisions.
-While the use of a simulation may devalue the study to some extent, yet it allowed researchers to analyze how participants acted, experienced, and observed these dilemmas.
-The study found that these dilemmas reduced tax morale and compliance.
+Reducing tax evasion is a primary objective of tax authorities, and as a result, there has been significant emphasis placed on understanding the factors that influence this behavior.
+In recent decades, substantial attention has been focused on investigating “tax morale”—the intrinsic motivation to pay taxes—as a crucial determinant of compliance.
+Numerous studies support the idea that higher levels of tax morale lead to enhanced tax compliance.
+However, a considerable amount of this evidence is based on self-reported intentions to comply rather than actual compliance behaviors.
+Although some studies suggest that subjective norms are associated with actual tax evasion, further research is needed to establish a definitive link between these two factors, given that other studies have produced less conclusive.
+In general, the complex interplay between tax morale and tax compliance behavior is shaped by a range of contextual factors, resulting in diverse outcomes.
+Therefore, the findings of a combined mega-meta-analysis of the association between tax morale and actual tax behavior we are conducting should shed light on the intention-behavior gap, enabling researchers and policymakers better to comprehend tax morale’s influence on tax compliance.
+In another study on tax morale, the classical causality was reversed and the effect of tax dilemmas on tax morale was examined, rather than the usual approach of examining the effect of tax morale on tax dilemmas.
+The study’s simulation placed young adults with limited experience in taxation in a situation where their attitudes towards taxes could be observed, and where their attitudes influenced their decisions.
+Although the use of a simulation may have its drawbacks, it has allowed researchers to analyze how participants responded to, experienced, and observed these dilemmas.
+The study found that such dilemmas reduced both tax morale and compliance.

-Scholz and Lubell, investigated how the 1986 Tax Reform Act (TRA) affected 292 American respondents' trust, duty, and fear towards the state.
-They found that respondents whose taxes decreased due to the TRA gained trust in the state, while those whose taxes increased experienced decreased trust.
-The study suggests a correlation between the amount of taxes levied on a population and that population's trust in the state, and that the state may adjust taxes based on its trust in the population's willingness to pay.
+John Scholz and Mark Lubell investigated how the 1986 Tax Reform Act (TRA) affected 292 American respondents’ feelings of trust, duty, and fear towards the state.
+They found that individuals whose taxes decreased as a result of the TRA developed more trust in the state, whereas those who experienced an increase in taxes had reduced levels of trust.
+The study suggests that there is a relationship between the level of taxes imposed on a population and the level of trust that the population has in the government.
+Its findings also indicate that the government might adjust tax rates according to how much trust it has in the population’s ability to pay.

-Koumpias, Leonardo, and Martinez-Vazquez, investigated factors that increase a population's tax morale using World Values Surveys data from 92 countries between 1981 and 2014.
-This comprehensive study found that governments can most effectively build trust with citizens by creating more efficient output-based agencies and programs, as these are the government entities that citizens interact with most frequently.
-Rather than focusing on the correlation between government-citizen trust and tax compliance, this study examines how governments can increase trust to achieve that goal.
+Antonios Koumpias and colleagues conducted a study to examine the factors that can enhance a population’s tax morale.
+They analyzed data from World Values Surveys collected from 92 countries between 1981 and 2014.
+According to this comprehensive study, governments can establish trust with citizens most effectively by improving the efficiency of agencies and programs that are output-based, as these are the government entities that citizens interact with most frequently.
+Instead of examining the correlation between citizen trust in the government and tax compliance, this study focused on how governments can increase trust to attain this goal.